Over the next two AFLW Indigenous Round matches, the Magpies will honour the gift exchange tradition with artefacts created by Leon Davis.

 A message stick symbolises the responsibility of safeguarding one’s land, respecting its traditional owners and honouring the tradition of sharing it with others.

-Each message stick’s design is different and is a reflection to each tribe’s area, cultural customers and protocols.
+Each message stick’s design is different and is a reflection to each tribe’s area, cultural customs and protocols.

 “It reflects where you’re from.
 Someone from Adelaide, Melbourne or the Northern Territory will be completely different to where I’m from,”